-Lower weight children: Due to higher plasma levels in lower weight children, the therapeutic effect may be achieved with lower doses (see Section 5.2).
+Due to higher plasma levels in lower weight children, the therapeutic effect may be achieved with lower doses (see section 5.2).
 For paediatric patients who respond to treatment, the need for continued treatment after 6 months should be reviewed.
 If no clinical benefit is achieved within 9 weeks, treatment should be reconsidered.

-Elderly: Caution is recommended when increasing the dose and the daily dose should generally not exceed 40mg.
-Maximum recommended dose is 60mg/day.

-Hepatic impairment: A lower or less frequent dose (e.g., 20mg every second day) should be considered in patients with hepatic impairment (see section 5.2), or in patients where concomitant medication has the potential for interaction with Fluoxetine (see section 4.5).

-Withdrawal symptoms seen on discontinuation of fluoxetine: Abrupt discontinuation should be avoided.
-When stopping treatment with fluoxetine the dose should be gradually reduced over a period of at least one to two weeks in order to reduce the risk of withdrawal reactions (see section 4.4 and section 4.8).
+Elderly patients Caution is recommended when increasing the dose and the daily dose should generally not exceed 40 mg.
+Maximum recommended dose is 60 mg/day.
+Hepatic impairment A lower or less frequent dose (e.g. 20 mg every second day) should be considered in patients with hepatic impairment (see section 5.2), or in patients where concomitant medication has the potential for interaction with fluoxetine (see section 4.5).
+Withdrawal symptoms seen on discontinuation of Fluoxetine: Abrupt discontinuation should be avoided.
+When stopping treatment with Fluoxetine the dose should be gradually reduced over a period of at least one to two weeks in order to reduce the risk of withdrawal reactions (see sections 4.4 and 4.8).
 If intolerable symptoms occur following a decrease in the dose or upon discontinuation of treatment, then resuming the previously prescribed dose may be considered.
 Subsequently, the physician may continue decreasing the dose, but at a more gradual rate.

-Method of administration

-For oral administration.
+Method of administration For oral administration.
+Swallow whole with a glass of water.